A heavenly silky filling made of cream cheese, pumpkin puree & Biscoff spread … over a crunchy Lotus crust!

 I prepare many new savory & dessert recipes for this day as I like to start every new year with new dishes (a stupid thing but I believe it brings good luck)!

-This year one of the the desserts that made it straight to the top of the menu list is this cheesecake!
+This year one of the the desserts that made it straight to the top of the menu is this cheesecake!

 I initially planned to test a recipe for biscoff cheesecake, I started working on the recipe; altering the ratios to reach a cheesecake taste & texture but it was never right.
 It was lacking something!